15 Fun Things To Do In Las Vegas If You Don't Gamble

 Some of the best things to do in Las Vegas are ironically outside of Vegas!
 Book a tour or rent a car and explore the nearby attractions.
 If you have a few extra days, you can even add the Grand Canyon to your itinerary.

 The Hoover Dam is definitely a must if you are in Las Vegas.
-You can rent a car and make it a mini road-trip, or you can book tours that can take you there.
+You can rent a car and make it a mini road-trip, or you can book a tour that can take you there hassle free.

 Red Rock Canyon